jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

       cd ..

-* type ``history`` in the terminal to see the commands we have typed in this session as a reference for the program
+* type ``history`` in the terminal to see the commands typed in this session as a reference for the program
 * create an empty file with a name that describes what it does so it is easy to remember later, for example, ``setupPythonTdd.sh``

   .. code-block:: shell